Early Voting is Underway in Bedford! – October 22

 Bedford’s polls will be open from 7 am until 8 pm on Tuesday, September 4, at the John Glenn Middle School.
 Click this link for a map and directions.

-Thanks to Town Clerk Doreen Tremblay for the following information: Absentee ballots are available to vote in the office from 8 am to 4 pm until noon on August 31, 2018.
+Thanks to Town Clerk Doreen Tremblay for the following information for Absentee Voting in the September Primary: Absentee ballots are available to vote in the office from 8 am to 4 pm until noon on August 31, 2018.
 Please allow two weeks to receive an absentee ballot through the mail.
 Absentee ballots are mailed as the application is received.
 Once the absentee ballot is mailed, the U.S. Post Office is responsible for the delivery of the ballot.
 Please note for the State Election, allow three or four weeks for the delivery of the absentee ballot through the mail.
 Any questions, please contact the Town Clerk at 781-275-0083.